 in World War 1 after one the British Fullerphone designs.
 It had a telephone embodied.

 When preparing this page no other information was found as in a German World War

 2 datasheet ‘Kennblätter fremden Geräts, Heft 13, Nachrichtengerät’.
 (Foreign Equipment

 Data Sheets, Volume 13, Signal Equipment.
 See also WftW Compendium 3).

-I am still looking for an original photo and name of this instrument, including further
+I am still looking for a larger original photo, including further information.

 Circuit diagram of a French variation of the Fullerphone.
 This model had a built-in